 # Use custom init_walkers

-from numpy.random import rand
+from e13tools.sampling import lhd

-init_walkers = rand(n_walkers, pipe.modellink.n_par)
+init_walkers = lhd(n_walkers, pipe.modellink.n_par, pipe.modellink.par_rng)

 n, p0 = get_walkers(pipe, init_walkers=init_walkers)

 '''

-Given that most sampling methods operate in unit space (all parameter values are between zero and unity), the get_walkers() function automatically assumes that all samples are defined in unit space (and therefore using rand() works).
-It can however be disabled by setting the unit_space input argument to False.
-One has to keep in mind that, because of the way the emulator works, there is no guarantee for a specific number of valid walkers to be obtained.
-Having the desired emulator iteration already analyzed may give an indication how many samples in total need to be proposed to be left with a specific number.
+As PRISM's sampling methods operate in parameter space, the get_walkers() function automatically assumes that all starting positions are defined in parameter space.
+However, as some sampling methods use unit space, normalized starting positions can be requested by setting the unit_space input argument to True.
+One has to keep in mind that, because of the way the emulator works, there is no guarantee for a specific number of plausible starting positions to be obtained.
+Having the desired emulator iteration already analyzed may give an indication how many starting positions in total need to be proposed to be left with a specific number.

 When the initial positions of the MCMC walkers have been determined, one can use them in an MCMC parameter estimation algorithm, avoiding the burn-in phase.
 This in itself can already be very useful, but it does not allow for hybrid sampling yet.
-Most MCMC methods require the definition of an lnpost function, which takes a parameter set and returns the corresponding natural logarithm of the posterior probability.
-In order to do hybrid sampling, this lnpost function must have the algorithm described above implemented.
+Most MCMC methods require the definition of an lnpost() function, which takes a parameter set and returns the corresponding natural logarithm of the posterior probability.
+In order to do hybrid sampling, this lnpost() function must have the algorithm described above implemented.

-The $get_lnpost_fn()$ function factory provides exactly that.
-It takes a user-defined ext_lnpost function and a Pipeline object, and returns a function definition get_lnpost (par_set , args, kwargs).
-This get_lnpost function first analyzes a proposed par_set in the emulator, passes par_set (along with any additional arguments) to ext_lnpost if the sample is plausible, or returns $-\infty$ if it is not.
-The return-value of the ext_lnpost function is then returned by the get_lnpost function as well.
-To make sure that the get_lnpost function can be used in both execution modes (see $Dual\ nature\ (normal/worker\ mode)$), all parallel calls to the $Pipeline\ object$ are done with the $make_call\ ()$ method.
+The $get_hybrid_lnpost_fn()$ function factory provides exactly that.
+It takes a user-defined lnpost() function (as $lnpost_fn)$ and a Pipeline object, and returns a function definition hybrid_lnpost (par_set, args, kwargs).
+This $hybrid_lnpost()$ function first analyzes a proposed par_set in the emulator, passes par_set (along with any additional arguments) to lnpost() if the sample is plausible, or returns $-\infty$ if it is not.
+The return-value of the lnpost() function is then returned by the $hybrid_lnpost()$ function as well.
+To make sure that the $hybrid_lnpost()$ function can be used in both execution modes (see $Dual\ nature\ (normal/worker\ mode)$), all parallel calls to the Pipeline object are done with the $make_call()$ method.

-The use of a function factory here allows for all input arguments to be validated once and then saved as local variables for the get_Inpost function.
+The use of a function factory here allows for all input arguments to be validated once and then saved as local variables for the $hybrid_lnpost()$ function.
 Not only does this avoid that all arguments have to be provided and validated for every individual call, but it also ensures that the same arguments are used every time, as local variables of a function cannot be modified by anything.
-Since users most likely use get_walkers() and get_Inpost_fn() frequently together, the get_walkers() function allows for the ext_Inpost argument to be supplied to it.
-This will automatically call the get_Inpost_fn() function factory using the provided ext_Inpost and the same input arguments given to get_walkers(), and return the obtained get_Inpost function in addition to the initial MCMC walkers.
+Since users most likely use $get_walkers()$ and $get_hybrid_lnpost_fn()$ frequently together, the $get_walkers()$ function allows for the $lnpost_fn$ argument to be supplied to it.
+This will automatically call the $get_hybrid_lnpost_fn()$ function factory using the provided $lnpost_fn$ and the same input arguments given to $get_walkers()$, and return the obtained $hybrid_lnpost()$ function in addition to the starting positions of the MCMC walkers.